Vortex and fractional quantum Hall phases in a rotating anisotropic Bose gas: Results

 where $E(N)$ is the ground state energy of the Hamiltonian \eqref{eqn:Hamiltonian} for a system with $N$ bosons.
 As shown in Fig.~\ref{fig:phase_diagram_N_5}(b), the energy gap $\Delta(N)$ remains small in both Meissner and vortex lattice phases, albeit nonvanishing due to combined effects of the trap potential, the finite particle number, and the edges.
 However, upon entering the FQH phase, the energy gap increases proportionally to the interaction strength $g$, signaling the onset of the incompressible ground state, characteristic of the FQH phase \cite{Cooper2001}.

 In the strong interaction limit, $g\gg1$, the influence of the trap potential becomes negligible, and a strongly correlated ground state emerges, whose nature is determined solely by the anisotropy parameter $\gamma$ \cite{Tao1983, Rezayi1994,Bergholtz2008}.
-When $\gamma^{-1}\ll1$, the cylinder's circumference $L_x$ becomes much smaller than its length $L_y$, a regime known as the thin-cylinder limit.
+When $\gamma^{-1}\ll1$ \footnote{More precisely, the rapid decay of the interaction parameters with $\gamma$ in this limit can be established for $2\pi^2\gamma^2>1$, which implies $\gamma^{-1}<4.4$ but we refer to this limit as $\gamma^{-1}\ll 1$ for simplicity}, the cylinder's circumference $L_x$ becomes much smaller than its length $L_y$, a regime known as the thin-cylinder limit.
 In this limit, the interaction matrix elements in Eq.~\eqref{eqn:interaction} exhibit a sharp exponential decay, leading to a strong but short-range repulsion, which is minimized by placing the atoms on every other site.
 As a result, the ground state forms a ``crystal" of atoms with equal spacing, known as the Tao-Thouless state \cite{Tao1983,Bergholtz2008}.
 For instance, at half-filling ($\nu=1/2$), the atomic occupations follow a regular pattern $101010\hdots$.
 In Fig.~\ref{fig:cut_through_fqh}, we present the ED results for a system of 5 bosons on 11 sites, which manifest such a Tao-Thouless state for $\gamma^{-1}\approx 4$ and $g=10$.
 We have also verified that the low-lying quasiparticle excitations emerge through the creation of a domain wall structure $\cdots0101|1010\cdots$ which has been established in the standard Tao-Thouless theory.

 When $\gamma^{-1}$ increases such that $\gamma^{-1} \lesssim N_v$, the cylinder's circumference $L_x$ and its length $L_y$ become comparable and the system enters a fully two-dimensional regime.
 Here, longer-range components of the interaction [Eq.~\eqref{eqn:interaction}] become significant and give rise to the melting of the crystalline Tao-Thouless state.
 This favors the formation of an incompressible Laughlin liquid characterized by a uniform density and the absence of broken translation symmetry.
 In Fig.~\ref{fig:cut_through_fqh}, we obtain such a ground state through ED for $\gamma^{-1}=10$ and $g=10$, which reveals uniform $\nu=1/2$ liquid in the center, which is modified towards the edges as expected.